-Widening equity gaps represent another failure of technological progress.
-The World Bank's 2016 World Development Report focused on creating "digital dividends" rather than digital divides, yet found that most technological advancements have left the poorest and most marginalized far behind.
-For 60 percent of the world's population, "the internet remains unavailable, inaccessible, and unaffordable."
-Even with rapid increases in mobile phone penetration, nearly 2 billion people do not own a phone.204 So while new technology and connectivity hold great potential for transforming the lives of the world's poorest, there is much work to be done in scaling and spreading these advances to close the digital divide.
+Nor can we predict what education will look like for future generations.
+The combination of massive failures in schooling and the promise of new methods and technologies to create a Widening equity gaps represent another failure of technological progress.
+The World different learning environment has many people asking whether schooling as we Bank's 2016 World Development Report know it is even necessary.
+When access focused on creating "digital dividends" to the world's best professors has the rather than digital divides, yet found potential to be a few keystrokes away, that most technological advancements have left the poorest and most when programs can adapt to a student's level and assess the student's progress in marginalized far behind.
+For 60 percent real time, and when teachers no longer of the world's population, "the internet remains unavailable, inaccessible, and need to be a "sage on the stage," many are wondering if classrooms are even unaffordable."
+Even with rapid increases in needed anymore.199 mobile phone penetration, nearly 2 billion people do not own a phone.204 So while To date, most innovations in education new technology and connectivity hold have not been what innovation scholar great potential for transforming the lives Clayton Christensen would call "disruptive of the world's poorest, there is much work innovation," or those that completely to be done in scaling and spreading these break with current practice.200 Pritchett advances to close the digital divide.

-What the case studies explored in this report demonstrate is exactly what Pritchett calls for, developing the ecosystem conditions, or what the World Bank calls a set of "analog foundations" for the digital future that allow for effective innovations to scale rather than trying to identify and mimic specific programs or policies.
+describes how education systems do not allow for disruptive innovation because What the case studies explored in this they focus on best practices rather than report demonstrate is exactly what on the underlying factors that gave rise Pritchett calls for, developing the to them.
+"The response to low learning is ecosystem conditions, or what the World to strive to imitate best practice schools Bank calls a set of "analog foundations" for instead of the ecosystem conditions that the digital future that allow for effective created those good schools."201 innovations to scale rather than trying to identify and mimic specific programs The role of technology in changing this or policies.
 What follows here are recommendations based on the findings from Millions Learning for creating a new norm in education where ecosystems are inclusive and adaptive, responding to the needs of an uncertain future and reaching all the world's children.